Determining Real

 People may have experienced similar things to you and mostly get what you went through, but it will never be exact.
 Nor do you really know what someone else experienced.

 You can have a different opinion than others, because your experience was different to theirs.
 Your experience is not going to be completely different though.
-If you are in the room where something happened, then everyone in that room experienced that something from different present perspectives (as we aren’t in the same four dimensional space-time) and past perspectives (understood through each person’s different past).
-But I won’t be describing a knife attack while you describe a birthday party at the same time and place (unless it is a murder mystery birthday party).
+If you are in the room where something happened, then everyone in that room experienced that something from different present personal perspectives (as we aren’t in the same four dimensional space-time) filtered through different past perspectives (understood through each person’s different past).
+That is, I won’t be describing a stand out incident like a knife attack while you fail to do so at a birthday party that we both attend at the same time and place (unless it is a murder mystery birthday party), but I may have missed the argument that occurred in that far corner where you were near.

 Step 2 – The Null Hypothesis